 What You Need to Hang a Flag

-There are many different ways for hanging a flag in front of your house.
-As you review your choices, and consider how often you want to hang the flag.
+There are many different ways to hang a flag in front of your house.
+As you review your choices think through how often you want to hang the flag.
 Will you put it up for Memorial Day and take it down after July 4th?
 Will you light it up at night or take it down each night … but who has time for this anymore?

 - Using a bracket attached to your house – is a great solution for hanging a flag in front of your house.
 You can attach the bracket to the front wall of your house, a porch post, a window sill or a balcony.

-- Hanging flat against your house – is less common because it requires more hardware than a bracket.
+- Hanging a flag flat against your house – is less common because it requires more hardware than a bracket.
 It's beautiful though, when a flag is displayed horizontally hanging down from a porch or balcony.

 Check Out These Products for Hanging a Flag